Higher order approximation of analytic sets by topologically equivalent algebraic sets: Introduction

 \section{Introduction}

-The problem of approximation of analytic sets (or functions) by algebraic ones is one of the most fundamental problems in singularity theory and an old subject of investigation (see e.g. \cite{Ar}, \cite{BPR}, \cite{bochnakkucharz1984}, \cite{mostowski}, \cite{Sa}, \cite{TJC}, \cite{whitney}).
+The problem of approximation of analytic sets (or functions) by algebraic ones is one of the most fundamental problems in singularity theory and an old subject of investigation (see e.g. \cite{Ar}, \cite{BPR}, \cite{bochnakkucharz1984}, \cite{bochnak1984}, \cite {Ku}, \cite{Lempert}, \cite{mostowski}, \cite{Sa}, \cite{TJC}, \cite{whitney}).
 In general this problem has been considered by two different approaches.

 Firstly one may seek to approximate the germs of analytic sets by the germs of algebraic ones so that both objects are homeomorphic.
-For instance, it is well-known that a germ of analytic set with an isolated singularity is analytically equivalent to a germ algebraic set (see \cite{Ku} for a general account of this case).
+For instance, by \cite{Ar} and \cite{TJC}, a germ of a coherent analytic set with an isolated singularity is analytically equivalent to a germ of an algebraic set (see e.g. Theorem 3 of \cite{bochnak1984} for a precise statement).
 But in general an analytic set is not even locally diffeomorphically equivalent to an algebraic one (cf. \cite{whitney}).
 Nevertheless by a result of T. Mostowski \cite{mostowski} every analytic set is locally topologically equivalent to an algebraic one.